 The following story is a fascinating one, that of a man who carried a unique connection with the ocean.
 As a solo sailor, he circumnavigated the globe several times, facing the aggressiveness of nature with great courage.
 His name was Bernard Moitessier.

 As a French national born in Vietnam in 1925, he developed a close connection with the ocean during childhood already.
 He is best known for his 1968 participation to the Sunday Times Golden Globe Race, which he eventually abandoned by carrying on with his circumnavigation, unable to break his natural symbiosis with the vastness of the ocean.
-The race would start in Plymouth, UK, and each sailor would have to head South, double Cape of Good Hope, and circumnavigate the Globe via an Eastward route.
+The race started in Plymouth, UK, and each sailor would have to head South, double Cape of Good Hope, and circumnavigate the Globe via an Eastward route.

 What emerges from Moitessier’s birth chart is the tight Sun-Neptune trine in Fire signs.
 Neptune is known for its illusory qualities which, if used constructively, lead to unimaginable levels of creativity.
 Sun-Neptune aspects are common among navigators of all times, and it is worth looking at why this is the case.

 Where the Sun shines in the natal chart, one’s ultimate purpose lies; this refers to one’s best expression of individual identity or, if we prefer, a description of one’s most authentic direction in life.
 When the Sun forms specific aspects with Neptune, that very purpose meets the demands of the Blue Planet.
 This means that a person’s life then appears to be closely related to an immense level of sensitivity.
 Oftentimes, factors which include education, upbringing, culture, religion, or simply one’s decision, do not allow for the most authentic side of Sun-Neptune aspects to be expressed without fears of downfall, therefore we encounter situations in which such natal configurations play out in very negative ways.
-This was the case with President Richard Nixon, for example, who was born under a Sun-Neptune opposition which, when activated by transits in the 70s, became the ultimate face of the Watergate scandal.
+This was the case with President Richard Nixon, for example; he was born under a Sun-Neptune opposition which, when activated by transits in the 1970s, became the archetypal face of the Watergate scandal.

 “There are two terrible things for a man: not to have fulfilled his dream, and to have fulfilled it.”Bernard Moitessier, The Long Way – Goodreads